Mortimer333/Tab_JF/HOWTOSYNTAX.md

   }
 }
 ```
 The attribute `run` if exists will be excuted (with scope of `landmark`, as you can see example uses `this` key word to access `tags` outside of the method) each time `landmark` assigned to it will be found.
 This method must return object - `{ attrs : {} }`.
-Script will use returned object as this word attributes and renders it as such.
+Script will use returned object as this word attributes and render them as such.

 For more flexbility you can create methods in seperate file and just include them as module in the `landmark` object: